kovidgoyal/calibre/manual/viewer.rst

 The viewer has two modes, "paged" and "flow".
 In paged mode the book content is presented as pages, similar to a paper book.
 In flow mode the text is presented continuously, like in a web browser.
-You can switch between them using the viewer Preferences under :guilabel:`Page layout` or by pressing the :kbd:`Ctrl+M` key.
+You can switch between them using the viewer :guilabel:`Preferences` under :guilabel:`Page layout` or by pressing the :kbd:`Ctrl+M` key.